Microsoft-CISL/sqlite-autotuning/README.md

     For a more pleasant experience, we recommend connecting to the remote codespace using a local instance of VSCode, but it's not required.
 You can also just use the web interface.

-    > It is also possible to use a local checkout of the code using `git`, `docker`, and a [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers), but we omit these instructions for now.
+    > It is also possible to use a local checkout of the code using `git`, `docker`, and a [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers), but it is a little more involved to set up.
+    > See [Local Setup Instructions](./doc/LocalSetupInstructions.md) for more details.

 ### Prior to Class

 1. Create a [github account](https://github.com/account) if you do not already have one.

+   > Note: Github Codespaces may not be available for free accounts in all regions.
+If you run into issues, please reach out to the teaching team and we can assist prior to class starting.

+   > MS Accounts may also need to [link their Github account](https://docs.opensource.microsoft.com/github/opensource/accounts/linking/).

 1. Open the [project](https://github.com/Microsoft-CISL/sqlite-autotuning/) in your browser.

     Navigate to the green **<> Code** drop down at the top of page and select the green **Create codespace on main** button.